TOP PLACES IN NYC TO CELEBRATE ST. PATRICK’S DAY

 7 Rivington St, New York, NY 10002

-Loreley Beer Garden might be German, but they are celebrating St. Patrick’s Day all week long, until Sunday, March 20!
+Loreley Beer Garden might be German, but they are celebrating St. Patrick’s Day all week long, until Sunday, March 19!
 Need some extra green to get into the Irish spirit?
 You can get Green Beer and festive Green Frozen Margaritas!
 And of course, what’s St. Patrick’s Day without Guinness, Jameson Perfect, and Irish Coffees?
 Different specials are offered every day of the week.
-Loreley has Indoor & Heated Outdoor Beer Garden with their beautiful spring floral installation ready to go.
+Loreley has an Indoor & Heated Outdoor Beer Garden with their beautiful spring floral installation ready to go.
+It’s such a fun spot that you definitely don’t want to miss!

 THE DEAD RABBIT